18charmi/18charmi/README.md

 A passionate React developer with a journey spanning 3 years in the world of web development. 🚀

-* 🌍  I'm based in Ahmedabad
+* 🌍  I'm based in Ahmedabad City.
 * 🖥️  See my portfolio at [here](http://charmi-portfolio.netlify.app/)
 * ✉️  You can contact me at [12charmi@gmail.com](mailto:12charmi@gmail.com)
 * 🧠  I'm learning Full Stack Development with MERN